Last updated 2024-05-21

 I became a flight instructor as a way of getting other people to pay for my part-time flying.
 However, I soon caught the bug and have found my instruction to be a major source of meaning in my flying.

-2007 saw breakthrough when I managed to present my first jet type rating course.
-Since 2008, I've been involved in regular training and ongoing licence testing on large jets, as a Class 1 Designated Flight Examiner for South Africa's Civil Aviation Authority.
+2007 saw a breakthrough when I managed to present my first jet type rating course.
+From 2008 to The Flu in 2020, I was involved in regular training and ongoing licence testing on large jets, as a Class 1 Designated Flight Examiner for South Africa's Civil Aviation Authority.
 I must admit that I had no inkling when I decided not to become a full-time professional pilot that I would ever fly jets, much less that I would ever provide hundreds of hours of training, helping others learn to fly them!

 My first book, What to do in an Aircraft Cockpit, is available in English and Afrikaans (as "In 'n Vliegtuigstuurkajuit") and is already in its third printing.
 It was also published in the USA by ASA as Cockpit Procedures: Effective Routines for Pilots and Virtual Aviators, and is available from many pilot shops and about 150 bookshops on the Web.